Ukrainian MP Rudyk to Newsmax: Russia Sparing No Lives

 Ukrainian member of parliament Kira Rudyk on Saturday said Ukraine must use more sophisticated weapons to fight because Russia is "sparing no lives."

-"We will try to win the time and exhaust the allies' confidence in our victory and also exhaust Ukraine's ability," Rudyk told Newsmax Saturday during an appearance on "America Right Now."
+"We will try to win the time and exhaust the allies' confidence in our victory and also exhaust Ukraine's ability," Rudyk told Newsmax's "America Right Now" on Saturday.

 "We need to make sure that we will not allow them to do that."